 Our justice system is based on a person being innocent until proven guilty.
 However, there are innocent people in prison that would tell you the system does not always work.
-For that reason, it is always in your best interest to consult with a criminal defense lawyer, even if you are innocent.
+For that reason, it is always in your best interest to consult with a criminal defense lawyer in Phoenix, even if you are innocent.

 There is no such thing as a minor crime.
 If you are under investigation or you are arrested, call a criminal defense attorney immediately.
 You might be innocent, but that does not mean you do not need a criminal defense lawyer.